Kathryn Barger

-Kathryn Barger was born and raised in the 5th District.
-Barger attended Ohio Wesleyan University in Delaware, Ohio, earning a BA in Communications/Government in 1983.
-She is married to a retired Sheriff’s deputy and lives in the San Gabriel Valley.
-Her brother is John M. Barger, who was appointed to the Board of Governors of the United States Postal Service by then-president Donald Trump in 2019.

-Career
+Political career

 Barger began her career in government in 1988 when she interned in the office of Los Angeles County Supervisor Michael D. Antonovich.
-By 2001 she had risen up the ranks to Antonovich's chief of staff.
+By 2001 she had risen up the ranks to become Antonovich's chief of staff.

 Los Angeles County Board of Supervisors

-Tenure
+She became a member of the L.A.
+County Board of Supervisors in December 2016.
+Her district, the Fifth District, is the largest Supervisorial district of Los Angeles County, spanning 2,785 square miles, and includes 20 cities and 83 unincorporated communities in the San Gabriel, San Fernando, Santa Clarita, and Antelope Valleys.

-In her role as a county supervisor, Barger has co-authored bills furthering the county’s support for veterans and foster children.
+In her role as a county supervisor, Barger has co-authored bills furthering the county’s support for veterans and foster children, as well as modernizing the County's mental health system.

 Barger also co-authored motions to address homelessness in LA County, which notably includes a bill passed by the California State Assembly in May 2018 amending the state’s definition of “gravely disabled”, and allowing more state-sponsored medical care to be provided to those who may be suffering from a serious mental illness.
+Barger also established the County's Blue-Ribbon Commission on Homelessness to identify and correct the structural barriers to solving the County's homelessness crisis.

 Barger coauthored a motion creating the Blue Ribbon Commission on Public Safety, which was intended to explore the impact that Assembly Bill 109, California Proposition 47, and California Proposition 57, which were collectively aimed at converting many nonviolent drug offenses into misdemeanors and allowing for the early release of some inmates, has had inside of Los Angeles County.
 The formation of the commission was a reaction to the murder of police Officer Keith Boyer, and ultimately passed on a 3-0 vote with abstentions.
 The commission membership at its inception was controversial, with critics citing that many of the 27 members drafted to the commission were directly affected by Proposition 47, coming from roles within the county’s judicial system.
 Other critics noted that linking the murder of Officer Boyer to the passage of criminal reform efforts was misguided because the error that led to the release of Officer Boyer’s murderer was committed at the county level.

 In 2017, Barger was the only opposition in a 4-1 vote to eliminate the "registration fee" that the Los Angeles County Public Defender's office and other court-appointed counsel charge defendants before providing them with legal services.

 In 2017, Barger was the only opposition in a 4-1 vote to establish the Business Registration program, which would levy a fee on businesses to create a registry and connect them with county resources.

 On December 3, 2019, Barger was elected by a unanimous vote of the Board to become its chair, succeeding Janice Hahn.

-5th District boundaries

-The Fifth District is the largest Supervisorial district of Los Angeles County, spanning 2,800 square miles, and includes 22 cities and 70 unincorporated communities in the San Gabriel, San Fernando, Santa Clarita and Antelope Valleys.
+She chaired the Board for the first year of the COVID-19 pandemic in 2020.